Second Sunday of Easter

+An Evangelical-Lutheran priest of the Church of Sweden celebrates the Mass ad orientem at Gustaf Adolf Evangelical-Lutheran Church (Stockholm) on the Second Sunday of Easter.

 The Second Sunday of Easter is the eighth day of the Christian season of Eastertide, and the seventh after Easter Sunday.
 It is known by various names, including Divine Mercy Sunday, the Octave Day of Easter, White Sunday (Note: Not to be confused with Pentecost, which also goes by the name White Sunday or Whitsun.)
 (Dominica in albis), Quasimodo Sunday, Bright Sunday and Low Sunday.
 In Eastern Christianity, it is known as Antipascha, New Sunday, and Thomas Sunday.

 Biblical account

 The Incredulity of Saint Thomas by Caravaggio.

 The Second Sunday of Easter is the eighth day after Easter using the mode of inclusive counting, according to which Easter itself is the first day of the eight.
 Christian traditions which commemorate this day recall the Biblical account recorded to have happened on the same eighth day after the original Resurrection.

 Eight days later, his disciples were again in the house, and Thomas was with them.
 The doors were shut, but Jesus came and stood among them, and said, "Peace be with you."
 Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side; do not be faithless, but believing."
 Thomas answered him, "My Lord and my God!"
 Jesus said to him, "Have you believed because you have seen me?
 Blessed are those who have not seen and yet believe."